 2. Work From Anywhere

 Of course, productivity apps are great for many reasons, but a major selling point is that they sync across devices.
-Take Microsoft Outlook and Evernote for example, which are two productivity powerhouses.
+Take Google Drive and Evernote for example, which are two productivity powerhouses.
 They bring everything together, including notes, files, and tasks, and save them to the cloud for access on any device.
 So if you put in information on your work computer, you can easily access it on your phone or home computer.
 You can make changes to anything and know that it’ll get saved across devices.

 3. Collaborate With Others

 There are meetings, appointments, take-outs, pickups, and date nights – so many tasks require collaboration.
 For these, which are often work related, there are productivity apps that emphasise easy collaboration.
 This can be collaborating with colleagues, managers, or even friends.